dpetzel/dpetzel.github.io/content/post/Rethinking Datastax Opscenter HA on AWS.md

 The next source of cross zone traffic will be the heart beats between the primary and backup.
 In the proposed solution we do away with this charge since there is no backup to exchange information with.

-Next is the cost of syncing the data/configuration.
-Since we are using a dedicated EBS we don't incur cross zone charges for the sync process.
-That said, EBS is not free, and I suspect its cost compared to the sync costs probably makes this a wash.

 The more obvious cost savings is the actual EC2 instance that we get to avoid running.
 We are basically cutting our compute charges in half by only running a single instance.